rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 29.05.2023 - 04.06.2023

-- [ ]  Add more extensive documentation to the prototype
+- [ ]  Add features to the Protégé plugin
-- [ ]  Add more extensive documentation to the protégé plugin
+- [ ]  Clean up the implementation of the plugin
+- [ ]  Finish up writing the background sections of the thesis
+    - [ ]  Experiments and evaluation
+    - [ ]  Introduction about knowledge representation
+    - [ ]  About software bugs and ontology bugs
+    - [ ]  About description logics
+    - [ ]  About axiom weakening
+    - [ ]  About ontology repair

+05.06.2023 - 11.06.2023

 - [ ]  Do better experiments using the implementations
 - [ ]  Start writing the new sections of the thesis
     - [ ]  About role hierarchy refinement
     - [ ]  About heuristics used during ontology repair
     - [ ]  About the implementation of the prototype
     - [ ]  About the implementation of the protégé plugin
-    - [ ]  Experiments and evaluation
     - [ ]  Introduction

-05.06.2023 - 11.06.2023

-- [ ]  Finish up writing the background sections of the thesis
-    - [ ]  Introduction about knowledge representation
-    - [ ]  About software bugs and ontology bugs
-    - [ ]  About description logics
-    - [ ]  About axiom weakening
-    - [ ]  About ontology repair

 12.06.2023 - 18.06.2023